alphansahin/mmWaveSDR/design_pynq/README.md

 Steps:
 1) Create a folder: home/xilinx/jupyter_notebooks/aerpaw/
 2) Copy everything in this folder to the folder above
-3) Install the python modules in "packagesToInstall"
+3) Install the python modules in "packagesToInstall" (these are needed to control Sivers EVK06002)
 4) Run the following command in the terminal: sudo fuser -k 8080/tcp; sudo fuser -k 8081/tcp; sudo fuser -k 8080/tcp; sudo fuser -k 8081/tcp; python3 aerpawAPI.py

 PYNQ version: v3.0.1